dragon-dune/dragon-dune/README.md

 6. The player with the highest battle value wins the battle.
 In the case of a tie, the attacker wins.
 7. The winner removes all units used in an army in the battle.
-8. The loser removes all tokens from the territory, regarless of wheather or not they took part in the battle.
+8. The loser removes all tokens from the territory, regardless of whether or not they took part in the battle.
 The loser also discards all artifact cards used.
 9. If a player who took part in the battle has a their opponent as